5 Key Points From The Appeals Court's Travel Ban Ruling

 "For the foregoing reasons, the emergency motion for a stay pending appeal is DENIED."

-Layers for the Justice Department argued that the ban on travelers from Iraq, Iran, Syria, Yemen, Sudan, Libya and Somalia needed to be reinstated as a matter of national security.
+Lawyers for the Justice Department argued that the ban on travelers from the seven countries needed to be reinstated as a matter of national security.

 The 9th Circuit panel did not accept that argument, writing, "The Government has pointed to no evidence that any alien from any of the countries named in the Order has perpetrated a terrorist attack in the United States."

-The judges said the court could not "rely upon" statements by White House officials about how the executive order would be implemented, given the changing initial statements about who the order would effect.
+The judges said the court could not "rely upon" statements by White House officials about how the executive order would be implemented, given the changing initial statements about whom the order would affect.

 From the ruling: